digital-blueprint/handbook/docs/frontend/dev/translations.md

 Consider the following scenario:

 You want to use the slot `footer-links` which is provided by the app-shell to display your contact email as a link.
-The follow override translation file (for english) and HTML snipped to the index.html can be used to achieve this.
+The following override translation file (for english) and HTML snipped to the index.html can be used to achieve this.
 ```json
 "dbp-translation": {
     "footer-contact": "<a rel=\"noopener\" href=\"{{- link}}\" class=\"footer-link\">Contact</a>"